Wray Serna: Technology

 Serna is co-founder and Chief Design Officer of Cloth, a fashion app.
-A unique profiling system gives retailers a better sense of who their customers are and what is in their closets, allowing them to better target and engage their customers.
+A profiling system gives retailers a better sense of who their customers are and what is in their closets, allowing them to better target and engage their customers.

 Personal life

 Serna and her partner, artist Ethan Cook, divide their time between their Clinton Hill apartment and their country home in the Catskills.